Our herd

 Principal & FOunder

-Ali brings a commitment to community through his leadership and volunteer governance roles.
-He previously served on the board of Indigenous Youth Roots, a national organization supporting Indigenous youth leadership across Canada, and currently sits on the board of The Howl Experience, a registered charity connecting youth to the outdoors through land-based learning and immersive programming.
+Ali strives to give back through community related governance work.
+He previously served on the board of Indigenous Youth Roots, a national organization supporting Indigenous youth, and currently sits on the board of The Howl Experience, a charity connecting youth with land-based learning and outdoor education.
+He also serves on the board of Canada Bridges Social Development, an organization dedicated to serving and uplifting youth across Canada.

 Joseph Tapaquon